Joe12387/detectIncognito/README.md

 - This script does not detect Container Tabs on Firefox as they work differently compared to private mode.
 - An error will be thrown if the browser cannot be identified.
 - The script only works remotely on a web server using HTTPS.
 Running the script locally or with HTTP may produce a false result, or it may not run at all.
+- Brave and uBlock Origin currently block the script from loading from the CDN.
+Hosting the script elsewhere should bypass this.

 ## Similar Projects